vincreins/28736907/README.rmd

 metallica_live <- live_recording(metallica)
 ```

-plot popularity by album
+While the dataset primarily comprises song data, one hypothesis to explore is the perfect correlation between a song’s success and the album’s popularity.
+If validated, focusing on album-level analysis could greatly streamline data processing.
+The following box plot illustrates the popularity distribution of songs per album.

 ```{r}

 plot_popularity_distribution(coldplay_cleaned)
 ```

-This function combines data from Coldplay and Metallica, adds an identifier column to distinguish between them, merges the datasets, and then groups and summarizes the number of releases by release date and band.
+This function combines data from Coldplay and Metallica, adds an identifier column to distinguish between them, merges the data sets, and then groups and summarizes the number of releases by release date and band.

+Both bands have extensive histories, but it’s intriguing to assess their current activity.
+The following plot illustrates the number of song releases per band over time.

 ```{r}